Alpha-Blend-Interactive/docs/docs/cck/components/CVRPickupObject.md

 !!! tip "Dropping Automatically Held objects"
 	The default binding to release an automatically held object is G (on desktop) or by squeezing your right grip and pulling the right stick down (in VR).

-Makes the object automatically held in the players hand one picked up, preventing them from dropping the object accidentally.
+Makes the object automatically held in the players hand once picked up, preventing them from dropping the object accidentally.

 #### Update With Physics